 I also ended up buying a basket.
 I loved it and could not pass it up.
 I shopped the house to find a few more items to add some fall texture and color around.
-In a few weeks I am going to an event where I will get to paint with Annie Sloan.
-I will write all about it, but I think once I return, I will be giving this sideboard that opens to a desk a makeover.
+Since posting this tour, I have painted this sideboard.
+It is now blue and looks amazing.
+You can find it here: Blue Painted Sideboard.

 Here in my foyer is where I placed the new basket.
 It came in two sizes.
 I bought the largest at my local Kirkland’s.
 I filled it with fake autumn leaves I had from previous years.
 I looked for it on their website so I could link it here, but I could not find it.
 If you like it to find one, it was right in the front of the store in a floor display.